 When the court issues an injunction stopping you from revealing trade secrets, this is an example of a time when the court enjoins.

-Origin: Middle English enjoinen ; from Old French enjoindre ; from Classical Latin injungere, to join into, put upon < in-, in + jungere, join
+Origin: Middle English enjoinen ; from Old French enjoindre ; from Classical Latin injungere, to join into, put upon ; from in-, in plush jungere, join

 transitive verb en·joined, en·join·ing, en·joins